prmtl/appfy.recipe.gae/README.txt

     installed in the bin directory.
 Default is `remote_api_shell`.
 :config-file: Configuration file with the default values to use in
     scripts.
 Default is `gaetools.cfg`.
+:extra-paths: Extra paths to include in sys.path for generated scripts.

 Example
 ~~~~~~~